tilleul/apple2/tools/6502_assembler/README.md

-# 6502 SpASM (6502 Spreadsheet Assembler and Linker) v1.2.0
+# 6502 SpASM (6502 Spreadsheet Assembler and Linker) v1.2.1
 ![!test](6502_assembler.png)

 This is a ~~proof-of-concept~~ full-featured 6502 assembler with linker in a spreadsheet (works with Excel, Libre Office, etc.).

 If you're using Libre Office, you need Libre Office v7.1.x or later if you want to use the linker.

-The XLSX file is the latest release.
+The 6502_SpASM-v.x.y.xlsx file is the latest release.
 Instructions included in the spreadsheet.

-## Features
+The 6502_SpASM-v.x.y-example.xlsx file contains an example with different modules linked.
+Possibly in an older version.

-- all the 6502 instructions plus a couple of pseudo-instructions
+## Features- all the 6502 instructions plus a couple of pseudo-instructions
 - all addressing modes
 - global and local labels
 - EQUs to declare constants
-- use of +/- offsets with constants/labels
+- use of +/- offsets with constants/labels/numeric values
 - use of "#" to reference values
 - decimal notation by default (0-65535)
 - use of "$" for hexadecimal notation (2 bytes max)
 - use of "%" for binary notation (16 bits max)
-- use of ">" and "<" to point to MSB and LSB (2 bytes only)
+- use of ">" and "<" to point to MSB and LSB (2 bytes only) and "#>" and "#<" to reference MSB/LSB as values
 - display cycle count
 - ORG within code to define different starting addresses for modules
-- HEX pseudo-instruction to define HEX data
+- HEX pseudo-instruction to define HEX data and HEX fills.
 - ASC/STR pseudo-instructions to define text constants (with ASC, hi-bit is unset, while with STR, it is)
+- DCI/ADI/STI support to alternate the hibit of the last char
+- INV/FLS/BLK support for INVERSE/FLASH characters
 - syntax highlighting
 - linking of object modules (sheets) in the same workbook
 - global labels across the workbook
 - negative values are supported for decimal notation
 - error checking (highlighted in brown)
+- supports commented code lines

 ## Revisions